 Our troop has a total of four patrols, three for the Scouts, and one for the leaders.
 The three Scout patrols are Mountaineer, Black Bat and Blue Fox; the leaders’ patrol is the Moose Patrol.
 Each of the Scout patrols has a Patrol Leader, Assistant Patrol Leader, and Quartermaster.
 Each patrol consists of older and younger boys.
 New Scouts are assigned a patrol when they join.
 This arrangement allows the older Scouts to teach and guide the younger Scouts during meetings and on outings.

 Troop 105 has an outing every month of every year, and members get to experience a wide range of outdoor and indoor activities.
 Some of the outdoor outings we have done in the past include: Canoeing at Algonquin Provincial Park in Canada, skiing, white water rafting, hiking, backpacking, and camping.
 We also have visited the indoor Climbnasium, which has various rock wall formations to climb and conquer, and have played hockey at a local ice rink.
-A lot of our outings cost money, but the troop often subsidizes large trips and Scouts can earn money for themselves through the Hanover Borough’s recycling program.
+A lot of our outings cost money, but the troop often subsidizes large trips and Scouts can earn money for themselves through the many fund raising opportunities we provide throughout the year.

 We help out at the Hanover Borough Recycling Center on the second and fourth Saturday of the every month